Terrain: Absolutely no hills, unless you count a couple of overpasses

 This is a longer ride than most of ours, but, just to prove it is possible, we found a route that is mostly flat.
 Since it is a long ride, we will take the B pace moderate and steady.

 We will head out River Rd, and jump on the I-10 frontage road out to Marana.
 Take Mandarina Rd, then across the Avra Valley to Pinal Air Park.
-Return via Trico Rd, Avra Valley Rd., and the bike paths.
+Return via Trico Rd, Avra Valley Rd..
+Use Coachline and Silverbell to Ina to avoid the closed bikepath segments, then take the bikepath back to the start.
 Those of you who did this ride last year will appreciate the fresh, smooth pavement on Trico Rd, which even includes a bike lane for much of the way.
 Grab a beer or snacks at Union Public House afterwards.

 There are optional convenience store stops at around mile 25 and 45, and a portable toilet at mile 52.
 But do bring some food and plenty of water.